📣

 Usage quota

 The Request Unit (RU) is a unit of measurement used to track the resource consumption of a query or transaction.
 It is a metric that allows you to estimate the computational resources required to process a specific request in the database.
-The request unit is also the billing unit for TiDB Cloud Serverless service.
+The request unit is also the billing unit for TiDB Cloud Starter service.

 Once a cluster reaches its usage quota, it immediately denies any new connection attempts until you increase the quota or the usage is reset upon the start of a new month.
 Existing connections established before reaching the quota will remain active but will experience throttling.